 Aluminium boat hulls VS steel boat hulls

-Last updated: 16/12/2016
+Last updated: 05/04/2017

-Aluminium is light, strong, has good corrosion resistance and is flexible to work with.
-From a shipyards point of view, aluminium is a great material to use; it can be cut with power tools, dressed with a router, filed and shaped easily.
+There are several advantages of working with aluminium in superyacht construction projects.
+Not only is it light and strong, but it also has increased corrosion resistance and is flexible to work with.
+From a shipyard's point of view, it's therefore a great material to use; it can be cut with power tools, dressed with a router, filed and shaped easily.

-Schooley went on to say, “Some yacht metal fabricators tend to be afraid of welding aluminium but if the fabricator is Lloyd´s certified and has the adequate machinery it should not be a daunting task.”
+Schooley went on to say, “Some yacht metal fabricators tend to be afraid of welding aluminium, but if the fabricator is Lloyd's certified and has the adequate machinery it should not be a daunting task.”

-Aluminium hull does not need protective paint
+Aluminium hulls do not need protective paint

 Aluminium boat hulls weigh about 30% less than steel hulls